 Meet Melissa Hernandez.
 Community Volunteer.
-Dublin Vice-Mayor.
+Dublin City Councilmember and former Vice-Mayor.
 Democrat.
 Daughter of migrant farm workers.
 One of us.

 Alameda County deserves a Supervisor who is focused on Alameda County–not a self-serving political career in Washington or Sacramento.
 Someone who’s got your back.
 Whose focused on you, your job, your family, and your neighborhood.

 Melissa’s story is the story of so many Alameda County families – of scratching and sacrificing to achieve the American Dream.
 Melissa is the 5th of 7 children born to migrant farm workers in Dixon.
 Her parents, through sheer grit, determination, and the helping hand of a compassionate neighbor, moved the family into the middle class.
 Grateful, Melissa has dedicated her life to public service and giving back.

 Melissa has spent her adult life raising her children and volunteering in the Tri-Valley community – in her children’s school, on the Little League board, and as an active member of Rotary.
 In 2016, juggling a family, her studies and a job, Melissa ran for and won a seat on the Dublin City Council.